danielj0nes/propaganda-detection/README.md

-# Detecting Propaganda in News Articles Using ChatGPT
+# # Detecting Propaganda in News Articles Using Large Language Models

 In this work, we investigate the feasibility of using Large Language Models (LLMs) to detect propaganda in news articles.